Trametinib and Everolimus for Treatment of Pediatric and Young Adult Patients With Recurrent Gliomas (PNOC021)

 Open to people ages 1-25

-- Subjects must have histologically confirmed diagnosis of a LGG (World Health Organization [WHO] grade I-II) that is recurrent or progressive after prior treatment (biologic, chemotherapy or radiation therapy)
+- Participants must have histologically confirmed diagnosis of an LGG (WHO grade I-II) that is recurrent or progressive after prior treatment (biologic, chemotherapy or radiation therapy) or must have a histologically confirmed diagnosis of a high grade glioma (HGG) (WHO grade III-VI)

-- Patients who have had surgery alone are not eligible
+- Participants with LGG who have had surgery alone are not eligible.

-- Patients with neurofibromatosis type 1 (NF1) are eligible but must have available tissue per study requirements NF status will be collected
+- Participants with neurofibromatosis type 1 (NF-1) are eligible but must have available tissue per study requirements neurofibromatosis (NF) status will be collected

-- Patients with spinal cord primaries or disseminated disease are eligible
+- Participants with spinal cord primaries or disseminated disease are eligible

 - For enrollment, snap frozen tissue (150 mg) or 10 unstained 10 um formalin-fixed, paraffin-embedded (FFPE) slides for comprehensive genomic testing or results of prior testing is required